 This third, more abstract and chilling form of fright, ‘terror’, is the feeling that readers of The Hole will experience more than once as they read Pyun’s novel.
-While there is nothing supernatural novel, there is certainly a consistent and foreboding sense of absolute terror.
+While there is nothing necessarily supernatural about this novel, there is certainly a consistent and foreboding sense of absolute terror.

-Korean horror films have become increasingly popular in recent years (My own favourites so far being The Wailing and A Tale of Two Sisters) and The Hole shows us that Korean writing may be heading the same way.
+Korean horror films have become increasingly popular in recent years (the best of the bunch being The Wailing and A Tale of Two Sisters) and The Hole shows us that Korean literature is absolutely heading the same way.

 The protagonist and narrator of The Hole is the adorably-named Oghi, whom we learn about in two forms:

 In flashbacks where Oghi is presented as a successful professor and academic in a marriage falling apart.
 This provides the disparity between Oghi’s successes and his wife’s failures which cause an uncomfortable rift between them: